jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 - a list with one element, where the maximum is the only element, or
 - a list with at least two elements, where the maximum is either the last element or the maximum of the rest of the list.

-At the start of the code we will always have:
+At the start of the code, we will always have:

 ```python
 def my_max(l):